LukePappa/Ourism/text.md

 Being transcends, grounds, and is everything.
-Oneness with it constitutes true fulfillment.
+To be one with it consciously is our true purpose.